The Golden Pen and the Prison Cell

 Opening Scene - The Imperial Library, Constantinople, 780 CE

-The flickering lamplight cast dancing shadows across the vast collection of scrolls and codices as Anna Komnene hurried through the imperial library's marble corridors.
-The princess moved with purpose, her silk robes rustling softly against the cool stone floor.
-Behind her, two trusted servants carried wooden boxes lined with felt, each carefully packed with precious manuscripts.
+The flickering lamplight threw dancing shadows across the scrolls and codices as Anna Komnene hurried through the imperial library's marble corridors.
+She moved with purpose, silk robes rustling against the cool stone floor.
+Behind her, two trusted servants carried wooden boxes lined with felt, each packed with precious manuscripts.

 Through the high windows, she could see the first light of dawn breaking over the Bosphorus.
-Time was running short.
+Time was short.
 Her brother, the newly crowned Emperor Constantine VI, was just nine years old, and their mother Irene served as regent.
-But the iconoclast faction at court was growing stronger by the day, and Anna knew what that meant for the library's treasured collections.
+The iconoclast faction at court was growing stronger by the day, and Anna knew what that meant for the library's collections.

-Just yesterday, she had witnessed a bonfire in the Forum of Constantine, where zealous officials had burned illuminated manuscripts they deemed "idolatrous."
+Just yesterday, she had watched a bonfire in the Forum of Constantine, where zealous officials burned illuminated manuscripts they deemed "idolatrous."
 Ancient texts containing any images of Christ, the Virgin Mary, or the saints were being systematically destroyed across the empire.
-But Anna, educated in classical literature and philosophy, understood the devastating loss this represented – not just to faith, but to knowledge itself.
+Anna, educated in classical literature and philosophy, understood the devastating loss this represented to faith and to knowledge alike.

 She paused before a particular shelf, running her fingers along the spines until she found what she sought: a 4th-century illustrated copy of Virgil's Aeneid, its pages adorned with miniature paintings.
 Next to it sat a medical treatise by Galen, complete with anatomical drawings.
-Both would be considered contaminated by religious imagery according to the iconoclasts' strict interpretation.
+Both would be condemned under the iconoclasts' strict interpretation.

 "Quickly," she whispered to her servants, adding the volumes to their boxes.
 "We must have these secured in the monastery before the morning council meeting."
 The secret chamber she had prepared beneath the Monastery of Saint John of Stoudios would keep these treasures safe until sanity returned to the empire.
 She only prayed it would be in her lifetime.